Random Number Generation

 Quantis generates random numbers at a very high bit rate

-Quantis produces random numbers at a bite rate up to 16Mbps.
-This is the highest truly-random bit rate available to date for any certified PCIe or USB device.
+Quantis produces random numbers at a bit rate up to 16Mbps.
+This is the highest truly random bit rate available to date for any certified PCIe or USB device.

 RANDOM NUMBERS FROM QUANTUM ORIGIN